Introduction

 Both of these advances came along slowly over the next 40-50 years

-The story of this, at times rather polemical, debate is recounted in J. C. D. Brand’s excellent book “Lines of Light: The Sources of Dispersive Spectroscopy, 1800-1930” which is a very entertaining history of early prism spectroscopy and the nascent field of spectrum analysis.
+The story of this, at times rather polemical, debate is recounted in J. C. D. Brand’s excellent book “Lines of Light: The Sources of Dispersive Spectroscopy, 1800-1930” which is a very entertaining history of early prism spectroscopy and the new field of spectrum analysis.
 Besides the Swan band arguments, this fascinating work describes many more descriptions and anecdotes of the problems facing chemists and physicists during this evolutionary period.
 Many of these scientists were somewhat colourful characters, with very strong opinions and reputations to defend and uphold.

 So in conclusion...

-To bring this brief historical account to something of a conclusion, by the 1920’s improvements in prism spectrometers that could take long exposures of spectra on sensitive photographic plates began to produce some extremely detailed information on the controversial Swan Bands, and their so-called band “heads” or band “edges”.
+To bring this brief historical account to something of a conclusion, by the 1920’s improvements in prism spectrometers that could take long exposures of spectra on sensitive photographic plates began to produce some extremely detailed information on the controversial Swan Bands, and their so-called band heads or band edges.

 These advances ultimately led spectroscopists finally to accept that the Swan bands do indeed originate from the emission of visible light from the dicarbon molecule, C2.